SEC Reporting

 Real-World Example: Finding the Truth in Footnotes

-1Step 1: Download 10-K from EDGAR.
+1Step 1: Download the 10-K from the SEC EDGAR database.

-3Step 3: Search for "Related Party Transactions."
+3Step 3: Search for keywords like "Related Party Transactions" and "Off-Balance Sheet Arrangements."

 Common Beginner Mistakes